Mattress for Side Sleepers

 • Firmness

 Did you know that side sleepers need a balance of support and soft cushioning for both the shoulders and hips for proper spinal alignment?
-Even though mattress firmness is a matter of personal preferences, you should also consider your body weight.
+Even though mattress firmness is a matter of personal preference, you should also consider your body weight.
 In general, it's like this - the heavier you are, the firmer your mattress should be.
 This is due to the fact that you will likely need more support from your mattress.
 With the right mattress firmness, we bet you can go from "Oh, that feels so nice" to "OMG!
 Where have you been all these years?"

 • Pressure relief and contouring